logzio/logzio-azure-blob/README.md

 <!-- tab:end -->
 <div id="parameters-after-deploy">

-### Working with your parameters after deployment
+### Updating parameters after deployment

-If you wish to change parameters values after the deployment, go to your function app page, then on the left menu press the 'Configuration' tab.
+Some parameters can be updated post-deployment.
+These include:

-You'll have the option to edit the following values:
+* Shipper-related configurations: **LogzioHost**, **LogzioToken**, **Buffersize**, **Timeout**.
-* Shipper's configurations such as LogzioHost, LogzioToken, Buffersize, Timeout.
+* **FUNCTIONS_WORKER_PROCESS_COUNT** - maximum of 10.
+[See Microsoft documentation for more details](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#functions_worker_process_count).
-* FUNCTIONS_WORKER_PROCESS_COUNT - maximum of 10, for more information press [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#functions_worker_process_count).
+* **ParseEmptyField** - Enable/disable the option to parse logs with invalid empty fields.
+This option exists to overcome a rare bug whereby the services ship unnamed fields that break the parsing pipeline. **Please consider enabling this option only if you encounter unparsed logs due to unnamed fields.
+Note that it may slow the shipper's performance.**

-* ParseEmptyField - Parse logs with invalid empty fields. **Please note using this option may slow the shipper's perfomance.**
+To update your parameters post-deployment, open the **Function App** page in your Azure portal.
+On the left menu, select the **Configuration** tab and edit the relevant values.

 ![Function's configuration](images/configuration-settings.png)